nteract/hydrogen/README.md

 ## Installation

 Assuming you followed the dependencies steps above, you can now `apm install hydrogen` (recommended) or search for "hydrogen" in the Install pane of the Atom settings.
+Note that installing from within Atom will only work if you start Atom from the command line!
+See [Jank](#Jank).

 If your default `python` is 3.x, you need to instead run `PYTHON=python2.7 apm install hydrogen`.
 You can still use 3.x versions of Python in Hydrogen, but it will only build with 2.x due to a [longstanding issue with `gyp`](https://code.google.com/p/gyp/issues/detail?id=36)